marcelodeandrade/bitbucket-copy-format/README.md

 * Copy and format commits infos

+## Installation on Chrome
+0. Open `chrome://extensions` in chrome
+1. Click load unpacked extension
+2. Select folder wich contains that project

+## Installation on Firefox
+You can load the extension directly from the zip file on web-ext-artifacts folder

 ## Usage

-1. Open `chrome://extensions` in chrome
-2. Click load unpacked extension
-3. Select folder wich contains that project
-3. Open commit page (like `https://bitbucket.org/*/*/commits/*`)
+0. Open commit page (like `https://bitbucket.org/*/*/commits/*`)
-4. Click in extension button
+1. Click in extension button
-5. Paste
+2. Paste

 ## License